Lyman H. Grover

 Brief Life History of Lyman H.

 When Lyman H. Grover was born in 1801, in Fleming, Cayuga, New York, United States, his father, Capt.
 Zadock Grover, was 32 and his mother, Wealthia Ann Hamilton, was 27.
 He married Lucy Ann Barber about 1823, in Fleming, Cayuga, New York, United States.
 They were the parents of at least 2 sons and 3 daughters.
 He lived in Burnett, Dodge, Wisconsin, United States in 1850.
-He died in 1860, at the age of 59.
+He died on 16 May 1860, at the age of 59, and was buried in Oak Grove, Dodge, Wisconsin, United States.

 Photos and Memories (0)